Bobby Whitlock

 Robert Stanley Whitlock (March 18, 1948 – August 10, 2025) was an American singer, songwriter, and musician.
 He was best known as a member of the blues-rock band Derek and the Dominos, with Eric Clapton, in 1970–71.
 Whitlock's musical career began with Memphis soul acts such as Sam & Dave and Booker T. & the M.G.'s before he joined Delaney & Bonnie and Friends in 1968.
 His association with Delaney & Bonnie bandmate Clapton led to Whitlock's participation in sessions for George Harrison's 1970 triple album All Things Must Pass, in London, and the formation of Derek and the Dominos that year.
-On the band's sole studio album, the critically acclaimed Layla and Other Assorted Love Songs, Whitlock wrote or co-wrote seven of the album's fourteen tracks, including "Tell the Truth", "Bell Bottom Blues", and "Why Does Love Got to Be So Sad?".
+On the band's sole studio album, the critically acclaimed Layla and Other Assorted Love Songs, Whitlock wrote or co-wrote seven of the album's fourteen tracks, including "Tell the Truth", "Bell Bottom Blues", "Why Does Love Got to Be So Sad?" and "Thorn Tree in the Garden."

 Whitlock recorded four solo albums during the 1970s, among them Bobby Whitlock and Raw Velvet, and contributed to albums by Clapton, Dr John and the Rolling Stones.
-He then withdrew from music until releasing It's About Time in 1999.
+Other than occasional session work, he withdrew from music until releasing It's About Time in 1999.
 Following his return, Whitlock recorded and performed with his wife, CoCo Carmel, and from 2006 onwards with other musicians based in Austin, Texas.
 Among his and Carmel's projects, Other Assorted Love Songs, Live from Whitney Chapel contains acoustic interpretations of songs originally recorded by Derek and the Dominos.